alanhkarp/SitePassword/README.md

 Leaving your site password on the clipboard for any length of time can be dangerous.
 SitePassword will alert you to this danger by changing its icon when you use the clipboard icon.
-SitePassword can't tell if you pasted something else to the clipboard.
-However, you can reset the warning by using the SitePassword *Clear Clipboard* button.
+SitePassword will change the icon back if you copy something to the clipboard on the assumption that you didn't just copy your site password.
+You can also reset the warning by using the SitePassword *Clear Clipboard* button.

 [Phishing](#phishing)